Define an API endpoint

 We have also defined the necessary properties to generate the OpenAPI specification for this endpoint.

-To make this endpoint available in the API, we need to add it to the main router in the /packages/api/src/api.ts
+To make the new router available in the API, we need to add it to the main router in the /packages/api/orpc/router.ts

 file.